JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 ## [Adding an isometric embedding](@id manifold-tutorial-emb)

-Since the sphere is isometrically embedded, we do not have to implement the [`inner`](@ref)`(M,p,X,Y)`for tangent vectors, but we can “delegate” it to the embedding.
-The embedding is the [Euclidean](https://juliamanifolds.github.io/Manifolds.jl/stable/manifolds/essentialmanifold.html) which is also available in `ManifoldsBase` as `DefaultManifold` for testing purposes.
+Since the sphere is isometrically embedded, we do not have to implement the [`inner`](@ref)`(M,p,X,Y)` for tangent vectors `X`, `Y` in the tangent space at `p` , but we can “delegate” it to the embedding.
+The embedding is the [Euclidean](https://juliamanifolds.github.io/Manifolds.jl/latest/manifolds/euclidean.html).
+The same manifold with a little smaller feature set is available in `ManifoldsBase.jl` as `DefaultManifold` for testing purposes.

 ```@example manifold-tutorial
 using ManifoldsBase: DefaultManifold, IsIsometricEmbeddedManifold